Isak Jansson

-Isak Alexander Jansson (born 31 January 2002) is a Swedish professional footballer who plays as a winger or forward for Segunda División club FC Cartagena.
+Isak Alexander Jansson (born 31 January 2002) is a Swedish professional footballer who plays as a winger or forward for Ligue 1 club Nice.

 Club career

 Born in Kinna, Jansson represented Kinna IF and Skene IF as a youth.
 In May 2018, after already making his senior debut with the latter, he joined Kalmar FF.

 After making his first team debut for Kalmar in 2019, Jansson established himself as a regular starter during the 2020 season onwards.
 He scored his first professional goal on 25 April 2021, netting the winner in a 1–0 home success over Örebro SK.

 On 1 August 2022, Jansson moved abroad and signed a three-year contract with FC Cartagena of the Spanish Segunda División.

+On 6 February 2024, he agreed to a short-term loan to Rapid Wien.
+Later that year, on 28 May, the club announced that his transfer had been made permanent, with a contract running until 2028.

+On 10 July 2025, Jansson signed for Ligue 1 side Nice, for a reported fee of €7m plus add-ons.